 BSkyB said last July it would buy back 750 million pounds in shares.
 With the new buyback, News Corp.’s existing holding will remain unchanged.

 “This is a good way we can amplify returns to shareholders,” Chief Executive Officer Jeremy Darroch said today.
 For News Corp. “this is a good way they can support us.”

 The stock gained as much as 17.50 pence to 702.50 pence in London today and was up 1.3 percent as of 8:09 a.m.
 The shares have dropped 5.3 percent this year, while the British FTSE 100 benchmark index declined 1.3 percent.

 The company’s full-year sales gained 2.9 percent to 6.79 billion pounds.
 BSkyB added 57,000 net customers in the fourth quarter, compared with estimates of 71,000.

 “Given the economic headwinds it’s always going to be a bit tougher” to increase net additions, Darroch said.
 “Our job is not to fret too much.
 I don’t think its dramatically changed but its hard to see any short-term improvements.”

 Britain’s recession deepened in the second quarter, as the economy shrank 0.7 percent, the most in more than three years.

 BSkyB, with more than 10 million subscribers, has focused on selling bundled packages that include Internet broadband, high-definition TV services and telephone subscriptions.

 The broadcaster is also bringing out its own Web-television service, dubbed Now TV, as it faces increased competition from Internet TV offerings.
-U.S. streaming-service Netflix Inc. (NFLX) started offering movies and TV shows in January and Amazon.com Inc.’s Lovefilm expanded its service in the same month.
+U.S. streaming-service Netflix Inc. (NFLX:US) started offering movies and TV shows in January and Amazon.com Inc.’s Lovefilm expanded its service in the same month.